arthurattwell/rockpaperscissors/README.md

-# A starter template for a Jekyll site
+# Rock Paper Scissors

-This is a template for creating a website with Jekyll.
+This site is built with the Jekyll Starter template.
 We use it at [Electric Book Works](https://electricbookworks.com).

 ## Usage

 This site is built with [Jekyll](https://jekyllrb.com).
 Follow the installation and running [instructions for Jekyll](https://jekyllrb.com/docs/home/) to install and run it locally.

 ### Building the live website

+The live site is currently hosted on shared-server infrastructure, and manually FTPed there.

 This project can be set up to use GitHub Pages as its live web host.
 This means that any changes committed to the master branch of this repository will be built into the live site immediately.